chevron icon chevron icon chevron icon

 Fundamentals Of Pie Chart

-A pie chart is a type of chart that represents data in a circular graph.
+Definition - A Pie Chart is a type of chart that represents data in a circular graph.
 It is divided into slices that represent the relative size of the data.
 In a pie chart, the area is proportional to the quantity it represents.

 Consider that there are 200 students in a Maths class.
 Out of 200 students, 100 are boys and 100 are girls.
 We can represent this information in the form of different charts like bar graphs, pie charts etc. Let us see how it works.